hakynbayo/tsp-flask-job-finder/README.md

    the option to "Configure account" on the right-hand side of the screen.
 You can then select which repo you would like to link.
 5. Click on 'Connect' to the right of the correct repository.
 6. Choose a name and region of your choice.
-Since you are using `npm` locally, I recommend using `npm` as the 'Build Command'
-7. For the 'Start Command' enter `npm run dev`.
+7. For the 'Start Command' enter `flask run`.
 8. Select the Free Plan option.
 9. Click 'Create Web Service'.